cjsimon/MovieCodingProject/README.md

         APPLICATION_OMDBAPI_KEY: <YOUR_KEY_HERE>
 ```

-For local development, you have the option of building the service containers on your host, or using the prebuilt development image variants.
-By default, the prebuilt development image variants are fetched from the project's private container registry.
+For local development, you have the option of building the service containers on your host, or using the prebuilt development image variants (***WIP:* Yet to be implemented.
+Build locally for now**).
+By default, the prebuilt development image variants are [**WIP: eventually to be**] fetched from the project's private container registry.

 If you would like to build a container locally using the Containerfile instead of pulling down a prebuilt image, you will need to edit the `compose.yml` stack located in the root project directory.

-Comment-out the `image` block, and uncomment the `build` block of the service container you want to build:
+Comment-out the `image` block, and uncomment the `build` block of the service container you want to build. (***NOTE:** As of now, due to registry images being WIP, this should already be done*):

 ```yml
 app: